BXS-Archipelago/Property_Finder/README.md

     In creating the site, I encountered a problem in creating indexes with Python on MongoDB for the purpose of searching.
 To get around this, I have the function in the app.py file create the index, send the request, retrieve the result for display and then using drop to delete the created index.

     To add and edit a file, the Bootstrap 5 Checkbox Switch was storing as either Null or None in MongoDB and this gave me several hours of work in trying to figure out the problem.
-In the end, I contacted Tutor support where
+In the end, I contacted Tutor support where Johann figured out a workaround for the problem.
+It seemed to be due to Bootstrap as the code was correct otherwise.

+    I also required a little support from Sheryl in Tutor Support to resolve an issue with creating the index for the Search function.

 ## Credits